SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 That means you can also:

 Hyde/Powell Cable Car: Pick up the Hyde/Powell cable car at Powell and Market Streets.
-Take it all the way to the very last stop, which is about 25 minutes.
+Take it all the way to the very last stop, which is about a 25-minute ride.
 This will put you right on the waterfront near Aquatic Park.
 Head west and you will pick up the walking route shown in the map above.

 F Streetcar: You will find the F Streetcar line on Market Street.
 It picks up passengers on the islands in the middle of the street.
 Take this all the way to the last stop in Fisherman's Wharf.
 From here, walk back a half a block to Jefferson Street and take a left.
 This will lead you into the walking path outlined above.

 Ghirardelli Square: This cute SF attraction is also on the western side of Fisherman's Wharf.
-Stop by to sample some famous Ghirardelli chocolates, do a little shopping or grab some lunch.
+Stop by to sample some famous Ghirardelli chocolates, do a little shopping, or grab some lunch.
+Make sure you also check out the fountain in the middle, which was created by artist Ruth Asawa.

 Pier 39: Another popular stop in Fisherman's Wharf is Pier 39.
-This renovated pier houses dozens of shops, restaurants and attractions.
+This renovated pier houses dozens of shops, restaurants, and attractions.
 This is also where you can see the highly entertaining sea lions.
+In addition, they also have several wonderful events throughout the year.